eniac/MimicNet/README.md

 - prepare/Packet
 - train/lstm/train_lstm_[protocol]

-Where simulate_[protocol] is a directory that contains the script to run the simulation of the protocol, and likewise simulate_mimic_protocol is the directory that contains the script used to run the simulation of the protocol with the mimics.
+Where simulate_[protocol] is a directory that contains the script to run the simulation of the protocol, and likewise simulate_mimic_protocol is the directory that contains the script used to run the simulation of the protocol with the Mimics.

 for extract_features, the extract_mimic_features method needs to be modified depending on important features